Associate Professor of Political Science

 Political implications of contemporary Latino centered ideologies

-Charles R. Venator Santiago is an assistant professor with a joint appointment in the Department of Political Science and El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies.
+Charles R. Venator Santiago is an associate professor with a joint appointment in the Department of Political Science and El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies.
 He completed an M.A. in Political Science with a concentration in International Relations and a Ph.D. in Political Theory and Public Law.
 He teaches courses in Latino/a politics, Latino/as and the law, LatCrit, immigration, Puerto Rican politics, political theory and public law.

 His current research focuses on the relationship between the status of unincorporated territories and U.S. Global Empire with a special focus on political status questions, citizenship, public health, and political participation.